vincenzodentamaro/DeepLearningETHZ/BAGAN/README.md

 ```
 python bagan_train_paint.py -u 1 -e 150
 ```
+IMPORTANT:
-IMPORTANT: the training painting dataset should be located a directory "/train_reduced/" the testing painting dataset should be located in a directory "/test_reduced" Furthermore both of these datasets should be furnished with a csv file, respectively "/final_reduced_train_info.csv" and "/final_reduced_test_info.csv"
+-The training painting dataset should be located a directory "/train_reduced/" -The testing painting dataset should be located in a directory "/test_reduced" Furthermore both of these datasets should be furnished with a csv file, respectively "/final_reduced_train_info.csv" and "/final_reduced_test_info.csv".
 These csv files must contain at least two columns "new_filename", denoting the file names of all the paintings in our dataset and "style", denoting the style aka the class of the corresponding painting.
-These files can be constructed from the data csv file in ../data_info_files/final_train_info_modified.csv .
+These files can be constructed from the data csv file in ../data_info_files/final_train_info_modified.csv.

-The actual implementation is one based on 3 classes: Romanticism, Realism and Impressionism.
+-The actual implementation is one based on 3 classes: Romanticism, Realism and Impressionism.
 But can be easily accomodated to more classes, by making some changes in the file "./rw/batch_generator_paint.py"
+-As stated in the report, this GAN gives bad results when it's run on the painting dataset.
+This GAN was used to generate MNIST samples, see next section.

 The trained architectures with some example pictures can afterwards be found in a result folder.